SemHammann/advent-of-code/libraries/documentation/bloem.md

-# Advent of code library
+# Bloem

-A library containing some basic functions I use to solve the advent of code problems.
+A library containing some basic file functions.
 This library should work on both windows and linux.

 ## Propeties/Defines